The Warwick & Budbrooke Churches Community Outreach Pool

 - Outreach to vulnerable groups in the community

-- Community infrastructure projects (e.g., community centers)
+- Community infrastructure projects (e.g., community centres)

 - Maintaining church fabric